junxit/us-congress-bills-110/metadata.md

 - 2007-06-25 — Reported by the Committee on Transportation.
 H. Rept.
 110-209.
 - 2007-06-25 — Reported by the Committee on Transportation.
 H. Rept.
 110-209.
 - 2007-06-26 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2007-07-30 — Referred to the Committee on Environment and Public Works.
+- 2007-07-30 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S10338)
+- 2007-07-30 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S10338)